 “There has never been a more urgent time for all of us to pull together and ramp up efforts to reverse the damage done to our ecosystems, whilst curbing the impacts that will result in future degradation.
 The COVID-19 pandemic and 2019-2020 bushfire crisis are a stark reminder for us of the inextricable links between human and environmental health,” said Gary Howling, CEO of Great Eastern Ranges Initiative.

 Large-scale conservation projects that focus on protecting, restoring and reconnecting landscapes at the whole-of-ecosystem and population level are critical for tackling the climate and biodiversity crisis and for ensuring a healthy, thriving future Australia for people and nature.”

-Each of the Consortium members has a long track record of working for environmental conservation including ecosystem restoration and commits to promoting the goals of the UN Decade on Ecosystem Restoration, with particular focus on:
+Each of the Alliance members has a long track record of working for environmental conservation including ecosystem restoration and commits to promoting the goals of the UN Decade on Ecosystem Restoration, with particular focus on: